BBeese/Interview-Prep/README.md

     + Flexibility (Polymorphism)
 - Functional/Procedural programming - useful when there are few *things* but more operations.
 'State' does not exist.
   - OOP useful when there are more things, with less operations.
 State exists.
+- Pointer - Variable storing the memory address of another variable.

 ## Databases
 - ORM vs ODM - Object Relational Mapper vs Object Document Mapper